ChthonVII/FFNx/docs/gamma_and_gamut.md

 ```
 The indices to this LUT are in sRGB space linear RGB.

 This LUT's values are stored in NTSC-J CRT gamma-space R'G'B' without color correction, and must be linearized before interpolation.
-(Ideally, they'd be color corrected too, but see below.)

 ## SMPTE-C to NTSC-J Gamut Conversion

 This conversion is only used in NTSC-J mode for movies with metadata that specifies SMPTE-C gamut.
 This conversion is the inverse of a "NTSC-J to SMPTE-C" conversion.
 Together with the global "NTSC-J to sRGB" conversion that will be performed later, the two conversions constitute a two-hop trip, ultimately converting SMPTE-C to sRGB.
-(We cannot use a simple one-hop conversion because the game engine sometimes draws things on top of movies that need that "NTSC-J to sRGB" conversion.)
+(We cannot use a simple one-hop conversion because the game engine sometimes draws things on top of movies that need that "NTSC-J to sRGB" conversion.
+Instead we need to get the movies into the same colorspace as the things tht will be drawn over it.)

 This conversion is done using the LUT `misc/glut_inverse_ntscj_to_spmtec.png`.
 The command used to generate this LUT was:
 ```
-gamutthingy --lutgen true --lutsize 64 --lutmode normal --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --retroarchtextoutputfile infodump.txt --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries smptec_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out linear --backwards true --outfile glut_inverse_ntscj_to_spmtec.png
+gamutthingy --lutgen true --lutsize 64 --lutmode normal --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --retroarchtextoutputfile infodump.txt --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries smptec_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out linear --backwards true --outfile glut_inverse_ntscj_to_smptec.png
 ```

 The indices to this LUT are in SPMTE-C space linear RGB.

 This LUT's values are stored in NTSC-J CRT gamma-space R'G'B' without color correction, and must be linearized before interpolation.
-(Ideally, they'd be color corrected too, but see below.)

 ## EBU to NTSC-J Gamut Conversion

 This conversion is only used in NTSC-J mode for movies with metadata that specifies EBU gamut.
 This conversion is the inverse of a "NTSC-J to EBU" conversion.
 Together with the global "NTSC-J to sRGB" conversion that will be performed later, the two conversions constitute a two-hop trip, ultimately converting EBU to sRGB.
-(We cannot use a simple one-hop conversion because the game engine sometimes draws things on top of movies that need that "NTSC-J to sRGB" conversion.)
+(We cannot use a simple one-hop conversion because the game engine sometimes draws things on top of movies that need that "NTSC-J to sRGB" conversion.
+Instead we need to get the movies into the same colorspace as the things tht will be drawn over it.)

 This conversion is done using the LUT `misc/glut_inverse_ntscj_to_ebu.png`.
 The command used to generate this LUT was:
 ```
-gamutthingy --lutgen true --lutsize 64 --lutmode normal --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --retroarchtextoutputfile infodump.txt --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries ebu_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out linear --backwards true --outfile glut_inverse_ntscj_to_spmtec.png
+gamutthingy --lutgen true --lutsize 64 --lutmode normal --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --retroarchtextoutputfile infodump.txt --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries ebu_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out linear --backwards true --outfile glut_inverse_ntscj_to_ebu.png
 ```

 The indices to this LUT are in EBU space linear RGB.

 This LUT's values are stored in NTSC-J CRT gamma-space R'G'B' without color correction, and must be linearized before interpolation.
-(Ideally, they'd be color corrected too, but see below.)

 ## SMPTE-C to sRGB Gamut Conversion